jsquyres/ompi/docs/general_notes.rst

 Platform Notes
 --------------

-..
-JMS We should have a canonical list of
+.. error:: **JMS We should have a canonical list of:**

-   -  *required* 3rd-party package versions supported (PRRTE, hwloc, libevent)
+   *  *required* 3rd-party package versions supported (PRRTE, hwloc, libevent)
-   - back-end run-time systems supported (behind PRRTE)
+   * back-end run-time systems supported (behind PRRTE)
-   - OS's and compilers supported
+   * OS's and compilers supported
-   - network interconnects supported.
+   * network interconnects supported.

 * Systems that have been tested are: